Radioactive Substances Act 1993

 The Radioactive Substances Act 1993 (c.
-12) (RSA93) deals with the control of radioactive material and disposal of radioactive waste in the United Kingdom.
+12) (RSA93) is an act of the Parliament of the United Kingdom deals with the control of radioactive material and disposal of radioactive waste in the United Kingdom.

 On 6 April 2010 the Environmental Permitting (England and Wales) Regulations 2010 (SI 2010/675) came into force.
 These new regulations repeal, amend and replace much of Radioactive Substances Act 1993 in England and Wales.

+Provisions

+Repealed enactments

+Section 50 of the act repealed 17 enactments and revoked 5 instruments, listed in parts I to III and part IV of schedule 6 to the act, respectively.